mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 **Encouraging peer learning with flexible working practices**

-CHECK FOR DUPLICATION WITH FOLLOWING CHAPTER
+CHECK FOR DUPLICATION WITH FOLLOWING SECTIONS

 This tensions was resolved partly by freeing up some patterns of collaboration and interaction and removing others.